Landlords expected to act quickly after rent freeze ends

 Her disability benefit, which is her entire weekly income, is $500.

-That brings her rent up to $370 a week - 75 per cent of her total income.
+That brings her rent up to $370 a week - 75 percent of her total income.

 "I was devastated, obviously, because $330 is already a lot, and it was on the precipice of me not being able to pay even that."